kubevirt/user-guide/workloads/virtual-machines/interfaces-and-networks.md

 ### `bridge` connection

-This connection will create an ethernet bridge between the interface and the network.
+This connection will create an Ethernet bridge between the interface and the network.

 If the `delegateIp` option is used, then - if available - an IP address assigned to the network device representing the network, will be offered to the virtual machine via DHCP and be removed from the interface itself.
-The effect is that the IP endpoitn is "moved" form the network interface to the virtual machine.
+The effect is that the IP endpoint is "moved" form the network interface to the virtual machine.

 |Feature||
 |--|--|